mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 Performed by the **createDeleteAllTablesFlow.flow** that receives the Logical Unit name and creates an envelope **DeleteAllTables.flow** Broadway flow.
 The purpose of this flow is to invoke all DELETE flows in the opposite order of the population order, considering the target DB's foreign keys.

-### Step 3 - Create the TDMOrchestrator.flow from Template
+### Step 3 - Create the TDMOrchestrator.flow from the Template

 Once all LOAD and DELETE flows are ready, create an orchestrator.
 The purpose of the **TDMOrchestrator.flow** is to encapsulate all Broadway flows in the TDM task.
 It includes the invocation of all steps such as: